-To assist in preventing infection from symptomatic individuals, KS Kapālama will require individual temperature and/or symptom screenings upon the arrival of all students, staff, and visitors to campus.
+To assist in preventing infection from symptomatic individuals, KS Kapālama will require symptom screenings and/or individual temperature checks upon the arrival of all students, staff, and visitors to campus.

 Increased hand washing, proper face covering protocols, coughing/sneezing into tissues or your elbow, not touching your face are all examples of good preventive hygiene and will be incorporated into the school day routine.

 Face masks and face shields will be required in classrooms.
 Students and staff who have medical reasons that prevent them from wearing a face mask must provide a doctor's note and will be allowed to use a face shield.
 Face coverings must be worn at all times when on campus except when sitting alone in an enclosed space, walking alone outdoors, or eating.
 We are exploring solutions that are safe and practical for our campus community, so both a face mask and a face shield will be required while in class.
 We will reassess that requirement at a future time.

 See our health hygiene sheet for more information.